A Single Index Approach to Integrated Species Distribution Modeling for Fisheries Abundance Data: Introduction

-Simulations and an application to the multi-survey scallop abundance data demonstrate that siISDMs can provide meaningful estimates of how environmental and habitat factors affect the true species distribution, while the estimated survey-specific catch efficiency functions offer insights into the relative catch efficiency of the different surveys.
-We further show siISDMs can offer superior predictive performance across surveys compared with independent species distribution models along with some current ISDM approaches.
-Particularly with the scallop abundance case study, where species' recorded prevalence can be low, the strong predictive performance of siISDMs suggests it strikes a strong balance between ecological interpretability and flexibility when borrowing information across sources.
+Simulations and an application to the motivating multi-survey scallop abundance data demonstrate that siISDMs can provide meaningful estimates of how environmental factors affect the true species distribution, while the estimated survey-specific CEFs offer insights into the relative catch efficiency of the surveys.
+Furthermore, siISDMs can offer similar or better predictive performance across surveys when compared with both independent SDMs as well as some current ISDM approaches including the additive field ISDM.
+Particularly with the scallop abundance case study, where species' recorded prevalence can be low, the strong predictive performance of siISDMs suggests it strikes a strong balance between ecological interpretability and flexibility.

-The remainder of the paper is organized as follows.
+The remainder of this article is organized as follows.
 In Section \ref{sec:data}, we offer some more details for the three surveys forming the motivating scallop abundance data.
-Section \ref{sec:isdm} reviews independent species distribution model and ISDMs, with a particular focus on the additive field formulation.
-Meanwhile, Section \ref{sec:single_index_model} introduces the proposed siISDM along with details on estimation and prediction.
-Section \ref{sec:simulation} presents a number of simulation studies to illustrate the performance of siISDMs, and Section \ref{sec:application_results} analyzes the scallop abundance data under the proposed model and compares it with independent models and other ISDMs.
+Section \ref{sec:isdm} reviews independent SDMs and ISDMs, with a particular focus on the additive field formulation.
+Section \ref{sec:single_index_model} introduces the proposed siISDM along with details on estimation and prediction.
+Section \ref{sec:simulation} presents simulation studies to illustrate the performance of siISDMs, while Section \ref{sec:application_results} analyzes the motivating scallop abundance data.
 Finally, Section \ref{sec:discussion} gives some concluding remarks.